SeiryuZ/HemeWeb/proposal/README.md

 3. **Geometry generation**

   In this step, the 3D model of blood vessel's surface and the simulation parameters are combined to produce a description of the 3D domain, i.e. a list of every point in space to be simulated and its properties, and the other simulation parameters.
-This step can be time consuming as it is  currently not parallel, but can run on a workstation.
+This step can be time-consuming as it is  currently not parallel, but can run on a workstation.

 4. **HemeLB simulation**

   This step is where the bulk of the computations are done.
 The information encoded from previous steps is given as input to the main HemeLB application.
 It is an efficiently MPI-parallel SPMD program that can efficiently use from 1 up to 32,000 cores [9].
 Typical problems use around 500 cores.
-Very simple problems can be run on a workstation, while demanding cases will require an HPC infrastructure.
+Very simple problems can be run on a workstation, while demanding cases will require HPC infrastructure.
 Users need to use command line interface to do this step.

 5. **Post processing**